 Diagnosis is based on the history, physical examination findings, high plasma calcium levels, and radiographic findings of hyperostosis and/or evidence of an egg.
 Reproductively active birds often have high cholesterol, triglyceride, and total protein concentrations.

-Treatment involves decreasing day length to 8 hr of daylight, conversion to a pelleted diet, removal of nest boxes and any toys the bird may be overly bonded to, removal of any mate, and discussion with the owner of appropriate handling of their bird.
+Treatment involves decreasing day length to 8 hours of daylight, conversion to a pelleted diet, removal of nest boxes and any toys the bird may be overly bonded to, removal of any mate, and discussion with the owner of appropriate handling of their bird.
 Calcium supplementation and a GnRH agonist may be needed to reduce the production of reproductive hormones.
-Usually, leuprolide acetate (800 mcg/kg, IM, every 3 wk for three injections, then prn) is administered.
-If the above changes and medications are unsuccessful, then a salpingohysterectomy may be necessary.
-This will prevent egg laying but not always ovulation, because it is impossible in birds to remove all ovarian tissue.
+Usually, leuprolide acetate (800 mcg/kg, IM, every 3 weeks for three injections, then prn) is administered, or a deslorelin implant is placed intramuscularly in the breast muscle or subcutaneously over the back.
+If these changes and medications are unsuccessful, a salpingohysterectomy may be necessary.
+This will prevent egg laying but not always ovulation, because in birds it is impossible to remove all ovarian tissue.
 Prognosis is good with early cases that respond to management, dietary changes, and GnRH agonists.

 Surgical intervention (salpingohysterectomy) is warranted if the egg is severely adhered to the oviduct, multiple eggs are present, or the egg is ectopic.
 Prognosis for egg binding is fair to good if medical treatment or manual extraction of the egg is effective.
-Husbandry, nutritional, and behavioral issues as discussed under excessive egg laying (see above) need to be addressed.
+Husbandry, nutritional, and behavioral issues as discussed for excessive egg laying Excessive or Chronic Egg Laying Birds are oviparous, meaning they lay and incubate eggs.
+Sexual maturity occurs from 6 months of age in smaller birds to 3–5 years in larger parrots.
+Most hens have only a left ovary and oviduct... read more need to be addressed.

 An impacted oviduct is often a sequela of dystocia or salpingitis.
 The oviduct becomes impacted with excess mucin, albumen, and soft-shelled or malformed eggs.
 These materials often become adhered to the oviduct wall and become inspissated.
 Clinical signs are depression, anorexia, distended abdomen, and possibly dyspnea.